Tishj/Codingame-Cluster/README.md

 - 6 `neigh` variables, one for each direction, containing the index of a neighboring cell or -1 if is there is no neighbor.

-Next line: An integer `numberOfColumns` for `numberOfColumns` lines: 7 space-separated integers
+Next line: An integer `numberOfColumns` for `numberOfColumns` lines: 6 space-separated integers
-- column number
 - 6 cellIndex variables, one for each direction, containing the index of the cell that is at the top of that column, for that direction.

 Next line: An integer `yourColors`